 Hong Kong is a former British island outpost.
 It is a ‘Special Administrative Region’ rather than a province as it is working through fifty years of ‘two systems one country’ transitional period negotiated with the U.K..
 Its quasi-independence is clear from the retention of its own currency, the Hong Kong dollar ➚ which is pegged to the US dollar, and its own flag (a five petaled orchid).
 The name ‘Hong Kong’ is based on the local Cantonese name for the island; the mandarin name is Xianggang meaning fragrant harbor.
 It is known colloquially as the Oriental Pearl.
 It stands strategically on the Pearl River delta ➚ where vast amounts of sea trade passes to the main Chinese southern port of Guangzhou.
 It has steep mountains, with ‘The Peak’ shan teng (1,811 feet [552 meters] rising dramatically from the sea.
 Much of the sea front and the airport sit on reclaimed land as there is so little flat land.
 The large town of Kowloon on the mainland, also part of Hong Kong, means 'nine dragons' (jiulong in mandarin Chinese).

-Initially the British Prime Minister Lord Palmerston ➚ dismissed Hong Kong Island as of little value: ‘a barren rock with nary a house on it’, however the harbor proved an excellent base for trade with China standing the other side of the Pearl River estuary from the much older Portuguese colony of Macau.
+Initially the British Prime Minister Lord Palmerston ➚ dismissed Hong Kong Island as of little value: ‘a barren rock with nary a house on it’, however the harbor proved an excellent base for trade with China standing on the other side of the Pearl River estuary to the much older Portuguese colony of Macau.
 It was Scottish entrepreneurs such as Jardine Matheson ➚ who turned it into a bustling port.
 Cantonese People moved from surrounding Guangdong province to provide an ample supply of cheap labor.
 Hong Kong island became a British possession in 1842 under the treaty of Nanjing at the end of the First Opium War, and in 1860 China lost neighboring Kowloon too in the Second Opium War.
-Hong Kong then shot to prosperity after the Second World War when capitalists fled Communist mainland China.
 Britain leased the 'New Territories' on the mainland in 1898 for 99 years and this was the reason for the handover on June 30th 1997.
 If only the New Territories had been returned to Chinese control, the remaining 'permanent' possession of Hong Kong Island would not have been able to function independently.
+Hong Kong shot to prosperity after the Second World War when capitalists fled Communist mainland China but continued to trade with the mainland.
 The use of Cantonese rather than Mandarin is still prevalent in place names, it is expected that Mandarin will gradually replace it within the 50 year transition period.
 English is widely spoken and used, and British traditions remain an important influence, especially in administration.

 Hong Kong consists of a group of mountainous islands and a chunk of mainland.
 The terrain heavily restricted development but there are some surprisingly peaceful and beautiful nature reserves within Hong Kong's boundaries.
 The climate is extremely hot, wet and humid in summer with winters not that much cooler.